badalku27/FilmGrid/README.md

-# 🎬 Blockbuster - Movie Reviews Social Platform
+# 🎬 FilmGrid - Movie Reviews Social Platform

 A modern full-stack social media application where movie enthusiasts can share reviews, rate films, and connect with other cinephiles.
 Built with the MERN stack and featuring secure authentication and real-time interactions.